Who is Cooling & Winter?

-Lexington Law specializes in disputing Cooling & Winter collection accounts.
+Lexington Law can assist you in disputing Cooling & Winter collection accounts.
 They have over 18 years of experience and their clients saw over 6 million removals on their clients in 2021 alone.

 Here’s a list of some of the nation’s most popular debt collectors that cause damage to your credit.

 - Ad Astra Recovery Services